A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 ---

-# Send Everything to Splunk Server
+# Integrate Snort, Sysmon, Windows System, and Security logs to Splunk

 ---